Mardixx/repository-exercices/README.md

 This is entirely useless, I'm using this repository for training purposes nothing more.

 Yep, useless through and through, just trying to pass time and enjoy coding.

+I'm bored but this is so cool and learnful.